dandesousa/lapis/docs/index.md

    * Indexes your existing pelican blog to make it searchable
    * Searches your pelican blog by tag, category, title, status and more
-   * Edit, Locate and Delete pelican content directory from search queries
+   * Edit, Locate and Delete pelican content directly from search queries
-   * Create new pelican content (articles and pages) from the command line
+   * Create pre-filled pelican content (articles and pages) from the command line
    * List content attributes used on blog like tags, categories, authors, etc

 ## Installation